-6. Duty to inform parents
+7. Duty to inform parents

-Following the headteacher's decision to suspend or exclude a pupil, they will immediately inform the parents, in person or by telephone, of the period of the suspension and the reasons behind this.
+Following the headteacher's decision to suspend or exclude a pupil, they will immediately inform the parents, or the excluded pupil if they are 18 or older, in person or by telephone, supported by email communication, of the period of the suspension, or permanency of the exclusion, and the reasons behind this.

-The headteacher will inform the parents in writing (electronically if written permission has been received from the parents for notices to be sent this way) of the following:
+The headteacher will inform the parents in writing (or electronically if written permission has been received from the parents for notices to be sent this way) of the following:

-- The reason(s) for the suspension or exclusion - The length of the suspension or, for a permanent exclusion, the fact that it is permanent - Their right to raise any representations about the suspension or exclusion to the local governing body, including how the pupil will be involved in this and how the representations will be made - Their right to attend a meeting where there is a legal requirement for the local governing body to consider the suspension or exclusion, and the fact that they are able to bring an accompanying individual - The arrangements that have been made for the pupil to continue their education prior to the organisation of any alternative provision, or the pupil's return to school - Relevant sources of free, impartial information
+- The reasons for the suspension or exclusion - The length of the suspension or permanency of the exclusion - Their right to raise any representations about the suspension or exclusion to the local governing body, including how the pupil will be involved in this and how the representations will be made - Their right to make a request to hold the meeting via remote access and how this request can be made - Their right to attend a meeting where there is a legal requirement for the local governing body to consider the suspension or exclusion, and the fact that they are able to bring an accompanying individual - The arrangements that have been made for the pupil to continue their education prior to the organisation of any alternative provision, or the pupil's return to school - Relevant sources of free, impartial information the start date of any alternative provision or the end of the suspension, where this is earlier), parents are legally required to ensure that their child is not present in a public place during school hours without justification, and that parents may receive a penalty fine if they fail to do so.

-Where the pupil is of compulsory school age, the headteacher will inform the parents by the end of the afternoon session that for the first five days of the exclusion (or until the start date of any alternative provision or the end of the exclusion where this is earlier), parents are legally required to ensure that their child is not present in a public place during school hours without justification, and that parents may receive a penalty fine if they fail to do so.
+Where the pupil is of compulsory school age, the headteacher will inform the parents by the end of the afternoon session that for the first five days of the suspension or exclusion (or until 6